 Remedial action priorities (RAP) shall be assigned for component deficiencies (Table 31F-2-5).
 Recommendations for remediation and/or upgrading shall be prescribed as necessary.

-An audit is not considered complete until the audit report is received by the Division.
+An audit is not considered complete until the audit report is received (in electronic and hard copy formats) by the Division.

 3102F.3.3 Schedule.